 About The Farm

 Grassfruits is a small farm and online farm shop striving to produce and source ecologically sustainable, healthy and nutritious produce.
 We’re based just south of York, North Yorkshire.
 At Grassfruits, animal welfare, soil health, and creating a robust, regenerative agricultural system for future generations are paramount.
 We and our associated farmers have a grassroots approach to farming.
 We are working our very hardest to produce the greatest possible alternative to factory produced meat.
-We are far from perfect, however are constantly looking to improve.
+We haven't quite reached what we consider to be perfect just yet, but we're constantly looking to improve.

 All our animals are free range and outdoor, expressing all their natural behaviors and eating as natural a diet as possible.